Gokul595/api_guard/README.md

 This will authenticate the user with email and password and respond with access token, refresh token and access token expiry in the response header.

->To make this work, the resource model (here User) should have an `authenticate` method as available in [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).
+>To make this work, the resource model (User) should have an `authenticate` method as available in [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).
 You can use [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) or your own logic to authenticate the user in `authenticate` method.